 Using Python To Send HTML Email With Image and PDF Attachments

-Step 1 – Making our code more readable.
+Step 1 – Make our code more readable.

-We can make our code more readable by using SMTP_SSL class to use secured and encrypted connections right from the beginning.
-After that, we won’t have to use ehlo() and starttls() method again and again.
+We can make our code more readable by using the SMTP_SSL class to use secured and encrypted connections from the beginning.
+After that, we won’t have to repeatedly use the ehlo() and starttls() methods.

 Now, you can connect with the Gmail SMTP server using this statement.